astarafar/almalinux/how-to/system_hardening.md

 <br />

-Notes with additional information that has a security impact that should be considered before implementing will be displayed in quote blocks with a warning symbol, as follows:
+Notes with additional information that has a security or functionality impact that should be considered before implementing will be displayed in quote blocks with a warning symbol, as follows:

 > :warning: Take everything you read on the Internet with a grain of salt.